floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 Note that `target_path` actually behaves differently from what you would expect.
 In Phoenix, you do not find the same behaviour as with Rails' `Rails.root`.

 For now, we need a target path that lives within our application and we can access.
-But our codebase will be compiled (in contrast to a Ruby codebase), so we're cannot be sure where our bytecode ends up (_Hint_: It's in the `./_build` folder).
+But our codebase will be compiled (in contrast to a Ruby codebase), so we cannot be sure where our bytecode ends up (_Hint_: It's in the `./_build` folder).

 We can do this though: